An excerpt from a chapter in Calico Lane

 Auntie Heley told me that Uncle Washo received the most spankings when they were kids.
 He may have been the oldest, but not the smartest, and their father refused to tolerate Washo’s senselessness.
 “Washo is attracted to trouble like a duck is to water,” Auntie Heley said.

-One summer afternoon, my friend, Roger, and I sat on a fat limb in the apple tree in Baba’s garden.
+One summer afternoon, my friend, Larry, and I sat on a fat limb in the apple tree in Baba’s garden.
 From the tree limb, we could see for miles.
 We liked climbing the tree, especially at the end of the summer when it smelled like baked apples.
-Roger was smart; he was teaching me how to be a spy.
-On this summer day, the branches had all their leaves, “We’re camouflaged,” Roger said excitedly; and I asked what the word meant.
-“No one can see us, silly,” was my friend’s answer.
+Larry was smart; he was teaching me how to be a spy.
+On this summer day, the branches had all their leaves, “We’re camouflaged,” Larry said excitedly; I asked what the word meant.
+“No one can see us, silly,” was my friend’s answer as he waved his arms widly.

 The door to the kitchen opened and Uncle Washo appeared.
 He wore his Sunday, bright-white shirt–the sleeves rolled up to his elbows–his black curly hair greased flat on his head.
 He sauntered across the yard.
-Roger’s father worked on Saturday afternoons, so Uncle Washo visited Roger’s mom so she wouldn’t be lonely.
+Larry’s father worked on Saturday afternoons, so Uncle Washo visited Larry’s mom so she wouldn’t be lonely.

 Baba came barreling out of the house, the screen door banged, and the nasty cat flew from behind the patio chair.
 Baba flapped her babushka and yelled in her low-Russian, “Washo, vee budzetse zastreleny!”
 (Basil, you’re going to get yourself shot!)